Ford Fusion Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- The cost that insures a teen driver with full coverage can be $5,226
+- The cost with full coverage for a teen driver for full coverage can cost as much as $5,226 each year

-Auto insurance rates for a Ford Fusion can also vary considerably based on the model year and trim level, how you drive, and deductibles and policy limits.
+Auto insurance rates for a Ford Fusion can also vary considerably based on the trim level of your Fusion, your driver profile, and liability limits and deductibles.

-If you like to drive fast or you caused an accident, you could be paying at least $1,600 to $2,300 in extra premium per year, depending on your age.
-High-risk driver insurance is expensive and can cost anywhere from 44% to 130% more than the average policy.
+If you like to drive fast or you caused a few accidents, you could be paying $1,600 to $2,300 in extra premium per year, depending on your age.
+Ford Fusion insurance for high-risk drivers ranges as much as 44% to 130% more than average.
 View High Risk Driver Rates

 | State | Premium | Compared to U.S. Avg | Percent Difference |